 Buoyant aircraft technology is not as obvious as it appears; or, as one industry insider describes it, “deceptively sophisticated.”
 The principal operators of BASI have over 70 years of combined study in buoyant aircraft technology, this sophistication is well understood by our team.

 Giant Zeppelins flew successfully over 80 years ago without any of the advantages that current engineers have to work with.
 Advances in materials and methods allow the production of modern airships to be safer and more efficient.

-BASI has a very flat management structure, and works closely with the engineering and computer specialists that are moving the company forward.
+BASI has a very flat management structure, working directly with the engineering and computer specialists moving the company forward.
 BASI believes in employee ownership participation as policy for rewarding and building team effort.
-BASI is building a safety culture.
-Rules are adhered to and procedures are followed to ensure the maximum level of safe operations possible.
+BASI recognizes the value of safety culture and strongly encourages it.
+Rules and regulations are strictly adhered to, ensuring the safest operations possible.

-Airships are a green technology.
-They are a means of adapting to future climate change and a method of reducing the carbon emissions into our atmosphere.
-BASI is part of the non-carbon world of solar power, hydrogen and wind energy.
-It is BASI’s objective to build zero-carbon emissions transport vehicles.
+Airships are being developed as a clean technology.
+They are a means of maintaining and enhancing aspects of our global transportation system while reducing carbon emissions into the atmosphere.
+BASI is committed to using solar power and hydrogen as energy sources.
+It is BASI’s objective to build zero-carbon emissions transport vehicles for a sustainable future.